microsoft/PowerPlatformConnectors/certified-connectors/Nodefusion Portal/Readme.md

 The connector supports the following operations:
 ### Get Organization Profile
 Get your organization profile properties along with its contacts and billing services.
+### Get Organization's Work Services
+List your work services with main properties along with consumption estimate.

 ## Obtaining Credentials
 You should use your Organization's AD Account when creating PowerApps Connection, the same one you use on [Nodefusion Portal](https://portal.nodefusion.com/).